How Often Should Active Adults Get Sports Massage? (A Massage Frequency Guide For Active Adults in Surprise, AZ)

 Increase frequency if training increases or pain shows up

+You don’t need massage all the time.
 But doing nothing until something hurts is easy.
+Staying consistent is what actually keeps you active.

 Sports Massage in Surprise, AZ